medialab/twitwi/README.md

 ### PROFILE_FIELDS

 List of a Bluesky user profile's normalized field names.
 Useful to declare headers with csv writers.
+Be careful not to confuse with [PARTIAL_PROFILE_FIELDS](#partial_profile_fields) which correspond to a lighter version of the profile data, retrieved from [follower/follow profile payloads](https://docs.bsky.app/docs/api/app-bsky-graph-get-followers#responses) for example.

+### PARTIAL_PROFILE_FIELDS

+List of a Bluesky user partial profile's (retrieved from [`app.bsky.graph.getFollowers` HTTP endpoint](https://docs.bsky.app/docs/api/app-bsky-graph-get-followers#responses) for example) normalized field names.
+Useful to declare headers with csv writers.
+Be careful not to confuse with [PROFILE_FIELDS](#profile_fields) which correspond to the full version of the profile data, retrieved from [`app.bsky.actor.getProfiles` HTTP endpoint](docs.bsky.app/docs/api/app-bsky-actor-get-profiles#responses) for example.

 ### POST_FIELDS